mezzio/mezzio/docs/book/getting-started/skeleton.md

   (directories under `src/` are modules, each with source code and potentially templates, configuration, assets, etc.).

 - A dependency injection container.
-We recommend using the default, Zend ServiceManager.
+We recommend using the default, Laminas ServiceManager.

 - A router.
 We recommend using the default, FastRoute.